AndyA13/AndyA13.github.io/content/Photography/shooting-film.md

 I loved using this camera, unfortunately the shutter now tends to stick at lower shutter speeds, even after a service from a local repair shop.

-Not knowing what shots you have until you get them developed adds a little bit of excitment when you see the negatives for the first time.
-Obviously that's not very good if you are trying to get an important shot, but when taking photos for fun, I found it helped me focus more on taking the shot and to try and makre sure I got it right first time.
+Not knowing what shots you have until you get them developed adds a little bit of excitement when you see the negatives for the first time.
+Obviously that's not very good if you are trying to get an important shot, but when taking photos for fun, I found it helped me focus more on taking the shot and to try and make sure I got it right first time.

 Shooting film is considered a bit of a hipster thing to do now, but I really enjoy the process and I think understanding where photography came from can really help you appreciate where it is now.
 That's not to say I don't use my digital camera anymore, it certainly has it's advantages, but I enjoy having the choice.